The most common addiction across the nation

 Environmental (going to a party or driving by the location of a triggering event)

-Treatment that includes living onsite and receiving group and individual therapies.
+Treatment facility that includes living onsite and receiving group and individual therapy sessions.

 Residential Facility

 They help us manage our emotions related to difficult times to improve emotional health and help us grow as people.
-Behaviors, attitudes, and approaches
+Behaviors, activities, and/or approaches

 Healthy Coping skills